 The cancer rates in Mediterranean countries are lower than other places.
 As noted earlier, this type is a huge part of the diet.

 Antioxidants are believed to contribute to the killing of cancer cells.
-In a 2015 study, oleocanthal, a phenolic compound present in olive oil, helped kill cancer cells in less than one hour 14.
+In a 2015 study, oleocanthal, a phenolic compound, helped kill cancer cells in less than one hour 14.

 Another study published in 2015 evaluated the consumption of the Mediterranean diet and the incidence of breast cancer.
 For a six-year period, 4,282 women aged 60 to 80 years followed three different diets: